Muscles Worked in Stiff-Legged Deadlifts

 - Take another breath, and repeat for reps.

-Stiff-legged deadlifts is a variation of the deadlift, where you almost entirely have shifted the work to your posterior chain.
-This exercise requires good mobility to be performed without rounding your back excessively, and an alternative is to raise the bar up on blocks, plates or a rack in order to decrease the range of motion slightly.
+Stiff-legged deadlifts (or straight-legged deadlifts) is a variation of the deadlift, where you almost entirely have shifted the work to your posterior chain.
+This exercise requires good mobility to be performed without rounding your back excessively, and an alternative is to raise the bar up on blocks, plates, or a rack in order to decrease the range of motion slightly.

 Text and graphics from the StrengthLog app.